Fahersto/Enterprise/Enterprise/doxygen/Systems/Input.md

 * PlayStation 4 and PlayStation 5 controllers (macOS only for now)
 * MFi (Made for iOS) controllers (macOS only)

-On Windows, gamepad support is provided through the XInput API, and on macOS, it is provided through the Game Controller framework.
+On Windows, gamepad support is provided through the XInput API, and on macOS, it is provided through the %Game Controller framework.
 While Xbox controllers are presently the only supported gamepad type on Windows, %Enterprise will eventually support non-Xbox gamepads as well, including PlayStation controllers, through the DirectInput API.
 Only gamepads that support the [GCExtendedGamepad](https://developer.apple.com/documentation/gamecontroller/gcextendedgamepad) profile are supported on Mac, though that is subject to change as well.

 # Input Contexts